yunwei37/OpenAI-Continuous-Translator/README.md

 - First, create a secret. on the GitHub repository page, go to the "Settings" tab.
 - In the left-hand navigation bar, click on "Secrets".
 - Click the "New repository secret" button.
 - Enter a key name and the corresponding value, and click "Add secret".
+Add a secret name `OPENAI_API_KEY`.

 ## Features